Calayan Island | A Sweet Hereafter Return

 The long stretch of Cibang Cove in Calayan Island

-While this second time was for a writing assignment witnessing a historic first: the maiden flight to Calayan Island.
-I cannot dismiss the fact that a sense of fondness is being revived.
-Being summoned to once again explore the island’s stunning landscape, is like being given a second chance to create new set of memories in a place that always remind me of splendid memory reels from four years ago.
+While this second time was for a writing assignment witnessing a historic first: the maiden flight to Calayan Island, I cannot dismiss the fact that a sense of fondness is being revived.
+Being summoned to once again explore the island’s stunning landscape is like being given a second chance to create a new set of memories in a place that always reminds me of splendid memory reels from four years ago.

 Postcard-Image Cibang Cove